GordoC/SmartStockPortfolio/README.md

 - As a user, I want to be able to view the stocks in my portfolio
 - As a user, I want to be able to see the profit/loss each stock in my portfolio is at
 - As a user, I want to be able to see the total profit/loss I am at in my portfolio
-- As a user, I want to be able to change the currency I view the money in
 - As a user, I want to be able to edit each stock in my portfolio manually